MicrosoftDocs/partner-center-pr.zh-cn/partner-center/buy-email-domain.md

 ---
-title: 如何获取工作电子邮件地址 |合作伙伴中心
-ms.topic: article
-ms.date: 06/15/2019
-ms.service: partner-dashboard
-ms.subservice: partnercenter-csp
-description: 需要一个工作电子邮件，以便在合作伙伴中心获取 Azure AD 帐户
+title: How to get a work email address | Partner Center ms.topic: article ms.date: 11/15/2019 ms.service: partner-dashboard ms.subservice: partnercenter-csp
+description: Learn about the need for an email domain before you can set up an Azure AD account in Partner Center.
+Learn also how to purchase an email domain.
 author: LauraBrenner
 ms.author: labrenne
 ms.localizationpriority: medium
-ms.openlocfilehash: 6c165f3a610d41dbb365a4081b2c5b316a3a12b7
+ms.openlocfilehash: 4ba4a0ed709ae9e0964d3187ae3c37d0c834f7ed
-ms.sourcegitcommit: dbaa6c2e8a0e6431f1420e024cca6d0dd54f1425
+ms.sourcegitcommit: 524d3121e5053a74911e2fd4e9cf5aab14f6b48d
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 11/06/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73653705"
+ms.locfileid: "74252819"
 ---
-# <a name="how-to-get-a-work-email-address"></a>如何获取工作电子邮件地址
+# <a name="how-to-get-a-work-email-address"></a>How to get a work email address

-您的公司需要购买一个电子邮件域，以便您能够为您的员工设置工作电子邮件地址。 请与你的 IT 部门合作来购买电子邮件域，因为这是一个技术流程。 使用新的电子邮件设置你的 Azure AD 租户和合作伙伴中心帐户。
+Your company needs to purchase an email domain in order for you to be able to set up work email addresses for your employees.
+Work with your IT department to buy an email domain since this is a technical process.
+Use the new email to set up your Azure AD tenant and your Partner Center account.